Unpaid Invoices?

 In the demand letter template, please include all the information about the company that owes you money.
 A scheduler's email alone is usually not effective.
 If you know little about the company, please help us by doing the appropriate research.
 The California Secretary of State's website is a useful resource to obtain information about an established business and the agent for service.
 We strongly recommend that you ALWAYS know who you're working for before working for a company for the first time.

 Please be patient.
 Getting your demand letter ready to go out entails work that won't be completed overnight or in a matter of days.
-Rest assured though that your letter will be sent out.
+Rest assured though that the demand letter will be sent out on your behalf with a deadline to pay.

 Many of the demand letters we've sent on behalf of our members have been successful, but some of them have been ignored, in which case we've always encouraged our members to sue in Small Claims.
 Whenever this happens, the only thing that we, AIJIC board members, can do if members indeed wish to sue is provide them with all the information they need to move forward with legal action.
 AIJIC does not file papers in Small Claims on behalf of members.